Print

 Description

 Looking for a delicious fall recipe for brunches or potlucks?
-Try out these amazing Pumpkin Scones with maple glaze that are sure to impress.
-What’s more, this recipe uses an entire 15oz can of pumpkin, making it super easy to whip up.
+These Pumpkin Scones with Maple Glaze are sure to impress.
+Using an entire 15-oz can of pumpkin, this recipe makes 36 scones—perfect for feeding a crowd or sharing at your next fall gathering!

 Ingredients